 Why are you here and what do you want to accomplish?
-As Peter Drucker would say, "What business are you in?"
-As a pastor, I believe those of us that are called into full-time vocational ministry are in the people business.
+I ask people the Peter Drucker question: What business are you in?
+As a pastor, I believe we (people in ministry) are in the people business.
 When an organization doesn't have a clear sense of what business they're in, the result is confusion.
 Yet it seems to me that very few people have a clear sense of their life's purpose.
 How do you make wise decisions about how you should spend your time if you don't know what business you are in?